 Bio

-Andrew earned his J.D., magna cum laude, from the University of Pennsylvania Law School, where he was inducted into the Order of the Coif and received the graduating prizes for Excellence in Business Law, Best Paper in Law and Economics, and Outstanding Trial Advocacy Abilities.
-During law school, he focused his studies on technology law, serving as a research assistant to Professor Christopher S. Yoo, a leading authority on internet law, and as a Senior Editor of the Journal of Law and Innovation.
+Andrew received his J.D., magna cum laude, from the University of Pennsylvania Law School, where he was inducted into the Order of the Coif and won graduating prizes in business law, law and economics, and trial advocacy.
+During law school, he focused his studies on technology law, serving as a research assistant to Professor Christopher S. Yoo, and as a Senior Editor of the Journal of Law and Innovation.

-Andrew also holds a Master of Public Policy from Georgetown University’s McCourt School of Public Policy, where he was named a McCourt Scholar, the school’s most prestigious merit scholarship.
+Andrew also holds a Master of Public Policy from Georgetown University, where he was named a McCourt Scholar, the school’s most prestigious merit scholarship.
 His AI-focused coursework included studies with Professor Paul Ohm, and his research on AI in higher education earned the award for Most Outstanding Thesis.
 Andrew earned his Bachelor of Science in Business Administration, magna cum laude, from Washington University’s Olin Business School, with double majors in Finance and Entrepreneurship.

 RECENT PUBLICATIONS